-- (1) Mr. Suwyn received a bonus in connection with his retirement in 2004 equal to the amount estimated to be payable under the terms of his 2004 target award under LP's Annual Cash Incentive Award Plan (the "Cash Incentive Plan"), prorated through October 31, 2004.
+(1) Amounts shown for 2005 relate to bonuses paid in satisfaction of target awards granted under LP's Annual Cash Incentive Award Plan (the "Cash Incentive Plan").
 Messrs.
-Frost and Stevens received discretionary cash bonuses for 2004 of \$150,000 and \$20,000, respectively, in recognition of their additional responsibilities following Mr. Suwyn's retirement.
+Frost and Stevens received discretionary cash bonuses for 2004 of \$150,000 and \$20,000, respectively, in recognition of their additional responsibilities following the retirement in late 2004 of LP's prior Chief Executive Officer.
 Other amounts shown for 2004 relate to bonuses paid under the terms of the Cash Incentive Plan.
 Amounts shown for 2003 were paid in cash and include (a) bonuses paid under the Cash Incentive Plan upon satisfaction of performance goals and (b) one-half of the value of a bonus awarded in November 2003, in connection with the successful completion of LP's asset divestiture and corporate restructuring program.
 The other one-half of the restructuring bonus was awarded in the form of incentive shares and is reflected in the "Restricted Stock Awards" column of the table for 2003.
-In 2002, all amounts shown relate to bonuses under the Cash Incentive Plan, except that a discretionary cash bonus was awarded outside of the Cash Incentive Plan in the amount of \$41,250 to Mr. Suwyn. - (2) Amounts of personal benefits have been excluded as being below the minimum dollar thresholds included in the SEC's proxy disclosure rules.
-Amounts shown primarily include payments to reimburse executives for incremental tax liability related to the value of tax and financial planning services made available by LP.